neos/neos-development-collection/TYPO3.Neos/Documentation/Contribute/Documentation/BeginnersGuide.rst

   Make sure not to rebase branches that you've collaborated with others on.
 Never rebase anything you have pushed somewhere already.

-To get more information about howto work with git go to this page there are many good sources online.
+To get more information about how to work with git go to this page there are many good sources online.
 Two good examples are for eg.: `Basic Branching and Merging`_ or also `Rebasing`_.